-Only 10 per cent of Israeli adults hold donor cards, compared with more than 30 per cent in most Western countries.
-The actual rate of families donating a deceased's organs is 45 per cent, but in other countries it rises to 70 per cent, according to Dr Jacob Lavee, director of the heart transplant unit at Israel's Sheba Medical Center.
+Only 10 percent of Israeli adults hold donor cards, compared with more than 30 percent in most Western countries.
+The actual rate of families donating a deceased's organs is 45 percent, but in other countries it rises to 70 percent, according to Jacob Lavee, director of the heart transplant unit at Israel's Sheba Medical Center.

 The low rate of organ donation is thought to be partly driven by religious considerations.
 Most rabbis have no problem with transplants to save lives; their objection is to profiting from or needlessly mutilating cadavers.
+But 99-year-old Rabbi Yosef Sholom Elyashiv takes a different view, and he is one of ultra-Orthodox Jewry's most influential leaders, claiming 100,000 followers among Israel's 6 million Jews.
+Elyashiv forbids organ donation before cardiac death, but allows his followers to receive lifesaving donations.

-Dr Lavee, the doctor who helped draft the law, hopes that a broader pool of organs will ultimately benefit everyone, but he acknowledges that one of his primary motivations is 'to prevent free riders'.
+Lavee, the doctor who helped draft the law, hopes that a broader pool of organs will ultimately benefit everyone, but he acknowledges that one of his primary motivations is "to prevent free riders."

-'This is the first time that a non-medical criterion has been established in organ allocation,' he said.
-'It will rectify the unfairness of the situation where people who are unwilling to donate wait in the same line as those who are willing.' -- AP
+"This is the first time that a non-medical criterion has been established in organ allocation," he said.
+"It will rectify the unfairness of the situation where people who are unwilling to donate wait in the same line as those who are willing."